-While in the Castello district we stopped in a mask making shop, L’artista della Barbaria, which is operated by a couple that make handmade paper mache masks.
-They took the time to explain the mask making process and the difference from the cheap masks found throughout Venice and those made by true artisans.
+While in the Castello district we stopped in a mask-making shop, L’artista della Barbaria, which is operated by a couple that makes handmade paper mache masks.
+They took the time to explain the mask-making process and the difference between the cheap masks found throughout Venice and those made by true artisans.

 Upon selecting my mask, they sign it and dated it.
 Very cool!